ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There are no time series decoders at the moment (WIP), so time series cannot be used as output features.

-### Time Series Features Measures
+### Time Series Features metrics

-As no time series decoders are available at the moment, there are also no time series measures.
+As no time series decoders are available at the moment, there are also no time series metrics.

 Audio Features
 --------------